USS Marcus Island: Post-war

-Marcus Island left San Diego on 12 January 1946, transiting the Panama Canal and stopping at Norfolk, before arriving in Boston Harbor on 2 February.
-On 12 December, she was decommissioned and mothballed, joining the Boston group of the Atlantic Reserve Fleet, mooring at the South Boston Naval Annex.
 On 12 June 1955, she was redesignated as a helicopter aircraft carrier, receiving the hull symbol CVHE-77.
 On 7 May 1959, she was further redesignated as an aviation transport, receiving the hull symbol AKV-27.
-She was struck from the Navy list on 1 September 1959, and she was sold for scrapping on 29 February 1960 to Comarket Inc. She was ultimately broken up in Japan during June 1960.
-Marcus Island received four battle stars for her World War II service.
+She was struck from the Navy list on 1 September 1959 and sold to Comarket Inc. on 29 February 1960 for scrapping.
+Marcus Island received four battle stars and a Navy Unit Commendation for her World War II service.